Service to Sport Awards

 The Service to Sport Awards is a flagship event in the Herts Sports Partnership calendar.
 It represents an opportunity to bring together the dedicated, enthusiastic and life-changing individuals, projects and clubs that make up the sport and physical activity landscape of our county.

-On the 27th November 2018, we welcomed over 500 guests to celebrate the great work and unwavering commitment volunteers bring to the leisure sector, the innovative ways of keeping our residents active and the life long service many of the workforce has made.
+On 19 November 2019, we will welcome over 500 guests to celebrate the great work and unwavering commitment volunteers bring to the leisure sector, the innovative ways of keeping our residents active and the life long service many of the workforce has made.

 Nadine Mehta Unsung Hero

-This award recognises those individuals who are integral to a smooth operation, but are very often unseen and unheard.
-Usually a willing parent, we’re looking to celebrate for the kit washers, tea makers, minibus drivers, line markers, fixture organisers and the like!
+This award recognises those individuals who are vital, but are very often unseen and unheard.
+Often a willing parent, we’re looking to celebrate the kit washers, tea makers, minibus drivers, line markers, fixture organisers and the like!

 Community Coach of the Year: Female